($693) Cost to ship a car from Philadelphia, PA to Charlotte, NC

 Factors affecting Philadelphia to Charlotte car shipping costs

-When transporting your vehicle from Philadelphia to Charlotte, these factors will influence the cost:
+When you’re arranging vehicle transport from Philadelphia to Charlotte, keep these cost factors in mind:

 Transport method